ids/cluster-builder/docs/kubernetes-iscsi-storage.md

 These same settings will be used to create the corresponding __ISCSI provisioner manifests__ that will bind the provisioner to the __Targetd Storage Appliance__.

-With the __Targetd Storage Appliance configuration__ values in our cluster configuration file we can run the __cluster-builder__ `cluster-deploy` command to deploy your cluster.
-New clusters deployed with the targetd parameters in their `hosts` file will automatically install and configure the `iscsi-provisioner`.
+With the __Targetd Storage Appliance configuration__ values in the cluster configuration file runing the __cluster-builder__ `cluster-deploy` command will automatically install and configure the `iscsi-provisioner` as it deploys the new cluster.
+This is the recommended way to link a cluster to a _Targetd Storage Appliance_.
+Also note that many clusters can share the same appliance.

 __You must setup your `kubectl` configuration before proceeding to validate the iscsi installation - ensure you can connect to your `kubeadm` cluster__

-To verify:
+To verify your cluster's iscsi-provisioner is correctly installed:

     kubectl get sc

-Will show the storage class.
+This command should output the name of the iscsi storage class, including the name specified in the parameter `targetd_server_volume_group`.

+Also:

     kubectl get pods -n kube-system

-Will show the running iscsi-provisioner.
+Should show the running iscsi-provisioner pod.
 Check the logs for the pod and you should see something like this:

     time="2018-05-31T23:30:11Z" level=debug msg="start called"
     time="2018-05-31T23:30:11Z" level=debug msg="creating in cluster default kube client config"